lucasdietrich/AVRTOS/readme.md

 - Efficient pending feature, allowing to pass directly an object (mutex, semaphore, mem slab bloc, fifo item) to a pending thread.
 No need to do the whole process : unlock/lock for a mutex or free/allocate for a memory block if a thread is pending for the object being available.
 - Mutex thread owner
 - Fully C/C++ compliant
-- Allow thread safe termination
+- Allow thread safe termination (doesn't work for `main` thread yet).

 What paradigms/concepts are not supported:
 - Nested interrupts